Free web hosting: best options in 2021

 - Hostinger – excellent hosting at bargain-basement prices

-- Wix – easy-to-use platform for beautiful website
+- Wix – an easy-to-use platform for a beautiful website

 - DreamHost – affordable quality hosting